Vladimir Nabokov Literary Foundation

-Board: President 2018-19 Tommy Karshan (Essex), Vice-President 2018-19 Duncan White (Harvard), Secretary 2018-2021 Dana Dragunoiu (Carleton University), Treasurer 2018 Stephen Blackwell (Tennessee-Knoxville); other Board members: Gennady Barabtarlo (Missouri), Brian Boyd (Auckland), Julian Connolly (Virginia), Leland De La Durantaye (Claremont McKenna), Dmitry Kirsanov (Halifax), Zoran Kuzmanovich (Davidson), Priscilla Meyer (Wesleyan University), Tatiana Ponomareva (Nabokov Museum), Susan Elizabeth Sweeney (Holy Cross).
+Board: President 2018-19 Tommy Karshan (Essex), Vice-President 2018-19 Lara Delage-Toriel (Université de Strasbourg), Secretary 2018-2021 and thenabokovian.org webmaster, Dana Dragunoiu (Carleton University), Treasurer 2019-20 Chris Link (SUNY-New Paltz); other Board members: Brian Boyd (Auckland), Julian Connolly (Virginia), Leland De La Durantaye (Claremont McKenna), Dmitry Kirsanov (Halifax), Zoran Kuzmanovich (Davidson), Priscilla Meyer (Wesleyan University), Tatiana Ponomareva (Nabokov Museum), Susan Elizabeth Sweeney (Holy Cross).

-To join, see Membership tab: entitles members to access all parts of The Nabokovian website, including past print issues of the Nabokovian and its new online notes ; latest instalments of Brian Boyd's "Annotations to Ada" eight months before they appear on his AdaOnline website; and past discussions on Nabokv-L (Nabokov list serve established in 1993 by Don Barton Johnson).
+To join, see Registration, Membership, Donations tab: entitles members to access all parts of The Nabokovian website, including past print issues of the Nabokovian and its new online notes; all issues of Nabokov Studies; latest instalments of Brian Boyd's "Annotations to Ada" eight months before they appear on his AdaOnline website; and past discussions on Nabokv-L (Nabokov list serve established in 1993 by Don Barton Johnson).

 France: Les Chercheurs Enchantés